 Conservation / Management

 Continued threats to Peregrine Falcon populations include collisions with buildings, disease, environmental pollutants, predation (particularly by Great Horned Owls [Bubo virginianus] and Raccoons [Procyon lotor]), and potential loss or disturbance of natural cliff nesting sites.
 To ensure that there is adequate nesting habitat for these birds, cliffs in areas considered essential for nesting should be protected from development.
 Providing nest-boxes as protection from the weather and from predators may improve reproductive success in these cliff habitats.
 Pesticide levels in the avian food supply and in rivers and lakes must be monitored to prevent a repetition of the DDT disaster of the 1950s.
 Continued communication with the owners of buildings where urban Peregrine Falcons are nesting is essential.

 Conservation Efforts in Minnesota

 A substantial Peregrine Falcon reintroduction effort began in Minnesota in 1982 after several, earlier attempts failed.
 This effort was led by The Raptor Center at the University of Minnesota, with support from the DNR's Nongame Wildlife Program and numerous other agencies and businesses.
 Because Great Horned Owl and Raccoon predation resulted in significant losses of Peregrine Falcons in natural cliff habitats, the reintroduction effort focused on tall buildings in urban areas.
 In 1993, the reintroduction goal of 40 territorial pairs in the Midwest was surpassed.
-In 1998, at least 24 peregrine falcon pairs fledged 52 young in Minnesota.
+In 1998, at least 24 Peregrine Falcon pairs fledged 52 young in Minnesota.
 By 2007, this number had increased to 52 pairs and 94 young fledged (Redig et al. 2007), and by 2015, it increased further, to 70 pairs fledging 142 young (Midwest Peregrine Society 2015).
 The reintroduction of Peregrine Falcons in Minnesota as discontinued in 1989, as it was no longer deemed necessary to recovery efforts.
 Conservation efforts have shifted to nest monitoring, banding of young, and genetic studies.